jhx0/bsdfetch/README.md

 **Thanks:**

 **Felix Palmen** (https://twitter.com/8bitsound) - For suggestions regarding tty, initialization, color output handling.
 Also for contributing to the project (pkg).
+**Laurent Cheylus** (https://twitter.com/lcheylus) - For implementing "Arch" and "Memory" support on OpenBSD (libsysctl).